Use trusted assets in AI/BI Genie spaces

 );

 When you run the code to create a function, it’s registered to the currently active schema by default.
-See Custom SQL functions in Unity Catalog.
+See User-defined functions (UDFs) in Unity Catalog.
 See Create a SQL table function for syntax and examples.

 3. Add a trusted asset.